-&lt;sup>1These nine expectations are outlined in Missouri School Improvement Program: Support and Intervention document provided by the Missouri Department of Elementary and Secondary Education (2014).
+&lt;sup>1These expectations are outlined in Comprehensive Guide to the Missouri School Improvement Program document provided by the Missouri Department of Elementary and Secondary Education (2014).

 &lt;sup>2 This idea is generated from the research by John Kotter and articulated in his Harvard Business Review article "Leading Change: Why Transformation Efforts Fail."
 (2007)